supergnaw/Linchpin/README.md

 If for some reason it says you do have errors, check the ``$class->err`` variable to see what's going on.

 ## Query Builders
-These are a set of functions that build queries from user-defined inputs.
-They work well enough for simple queries but do not handle things like duplicate columns and multiple types of joins in the same query very well.
-It is best to use these either for simple tasks or in a development setting to help troubleshoot while you work out the kinks of your code.
-Or not at all.
-As the old adage goes, is the juce worth the squeeze?
+These are a set of functions that build queries from user-defined inputs to modify table data.
+These have built-in table and column name verification to prevent erroneous queries and also incorperate the parameter binding within sqlexec() to prevent sql injection.

 ### Insert Row
+Inserts a row into a table.
 ```PHP
 insert_row( $table, $params, [ $update ]);
 ```